Joop Beek

-Josephus Gerardus Beek SJ (12 March 1917 in Amsterdam - 17 September 1983 in Jakarta) was a Dutch and later Indonesian Jesuit, priest, educator and politician.
+Josephus Gerardus Beek SJ (12 March 1917 in Amsterdam - 17 September 1983 in Jakarta) was a Dutch and later Indonesian Jesuit, priest, educator and advisor.
 From approximately 1965 until approximately 1975 he was a prominent, though secretive, political consultant to the Indonesian president Suharto.

 Early career

 Joop Beek grew up in Amsterdam, in a working-class family with Indonesian connections.
 In 1935, he entered the Jesuit order at Mariëndaal in Grave.
 In 1938 he was transferred to work in a Jesuit college in Yogyakarta, Indonesia.
 During the Second World War he was interned by the Japanese until 1945, and come liberation he was held for seven more months by the insurgent Indonesians.
 In 1946, he returned to the Netherlands, to Maastricht, to study for priesthood, was ordained in 1948 and again sent to Yogyakarta in 1952, where he stayed until 1959.
 In Yogyakarta, he was made prefect of Canisius Secondary Seminary, where he began to take leadership positions in student organizations.

 In 1959, Father Beek started work in Jakarta, where he was appointed as national secretary for the Sodality of Our Lady in Indonesia.
 In Jakarta, he became increasingly convinced of the danger communists posed to Indonesia, especially to the country's Catholics.
 As secretary, he began organizing ascetic and ideologically charged retreats with his youth groups.
 Father Beek's forceful personality and strident anti-communism caused clashes with other members of the Jesuit hierarchy in Indonesia, and he was sent on a year-long sabbatical to England in 1960.
 Upon his return, he was put in charge of an "Information Bureau" to inform Indonesian bishops of the socio-political situation in the country and thus better guide pastoral decisions.
 He transformed the organization from a mere news bureau to a right-wing think tank, with some going as far as to call the Information Bureau under Beek's leadership an intelligence agency.